 Fees are not reduced even if a student drops below 12 credits (six in a half-term).

-Week ten through the last day of classes of a term (after the end of week four and a half through the last day of classes for a half-term):
+Week ten through the last day of classes of a term (after the end of week five through the last day of classes for a half-term):

 Only the most serious circumstances warrant dropping a course after the ninth week of the term.
 Fear of failing the course or no longer needing the course in a degree program are not considered valid reasons for granting approval to drop a course in this period.

-Students who want to add a course after the ninth week of the term (four-and-a-half week of a half-term) must obtain and complete an Election Worksheet and Request for an Exception to the Late Add Policy form from the Newnan LSA Academic Advising Center, 1255 Angell.
-They must also secure an electronic permission (override) to add the course from the course instructor.
+Students who want to add a course after the ninth week of the term (after the fourth week of a half-term) must obtain and complete a Petition for an Exception to the Late Add Deadline Form, which is available online or at the Newnan LSA Academic Advising Center, 1255 Angell Hall.
 The Academic Standards Board reviews these add and drop requests and will respond to the student via e-mail.